Affordable and multifaceted

-Living in Berlin - What is it's like?
+Living in Berlin - What is it like?

 Quality of life

-Fair rental prices, cheaper living costs than in other major European cities, that’s what Berlin is known for.
-Not to mention the leisure, cultural and educational opportunities that provide the approximately 3.5 million residents with room for personal development.
+Fair rental prices, cheaper living costs than in many other major European cities, that’s what Berlin is known for.
+Not to mention the leisure, cultural and educational opportunities that provide the approximately 3.7 million residents with room for personal development.

-That’s an important issue.
+Pay is an important issue.
 The reputation that salaries in Berlin are below the national level is long past.
-When discussing salary, it is important to note that the cost of living in Berlin is lower than in other European cities.
-This means that rent, electricity, gas, groceries and everyday expenses are much cheaper.
+When discussing salary, it is important to note that the cost of living in Berlin is still lower than in many other European cities.
+This means that rent, electricity, gas, groceries and everyday expenses are cheaper.
 Taking into account the interplay between salary and cost of living, Berlin is on par with the national average in Germany and Europe.
+Something you definitely can't say about London or Paris.

 I don't speak German that well...